confluentinc/ksql/docs/installation/server-config/config-reference.rst

 ksql.connect.url
 ----------------

-The |kconnect| cluster URL to integrate with.
+The {{ site.kconnect }} cluster URL to integrate with.
 If the connect cluster is running locally to the KSQL server, use localhost and the configuration port specified in the connect configuration file.

 ---------------------------
 ksql.connect.worker.config
 ---------------------------

-The connect worker configuration file, if spinning up |kconnect| alongside the KSQL server.
+The connect worker configuration file, if spinning up {{ site.kconnect }} alongside the KSQL server.
 Don't set this property if you're using an external ``ksql.connect.url``.

 ---------------------------